Truelite/modian/docs/modian-live-wrapper/project.rst

 A pretty minimal example is available in this repository as ``modian-live-example`` and is described in this document.

+A more complete example that includes modian features other than modian-lwr is documented under :doc:`../modian-full-example/index`.

 Directory structure
 ===================